-The Observer/Joe Stark UFO expert Peter Jordan spoke of his theory that aliens come from other dimensions, not from other planets. but from other dimensions, such as wormholes or parallel universes.
+UFO expert Peter Jordan spoke of his theory that aliens come from other dimensions, not from other planets. but from other dimensions, such as wormholes or parallel universes.
 The aforementioned reasons for not believing in aliens, he said, led him to conclude that this is a more likely explanation for people's encounters and abduction stories.
 Jordan clearly expressed that his 20 years of researching UFOs has convinced him of their existence.
 He confessed, however, that there are still many questions concerning UFOs and other such phenomena.
 Thus, he asserted that he would likely continue investigating these phenomena "until I die - [or] until I figure out what the hell is going on."

-HUDDLE DELIVERY DEALS Call 1-6902
+page 3

+The Observer • CAMPUS NEWS

+Monday, April 14, 1997

+SMC PRESIDENTIAL APPOINTMENT

+Eldred impresses SMC students with speech

+Limpressed

-■ SMC Presidential Appointment Eldred impresses SMC students with speech By MELANIE GARMAN Saint Mary's Associate News Editor Bustling with anticipation, the students of Saint Mary's College packed into the O'Laughlin Audiorium Friday afternoon to hear the announcement of the College's 10th president.
-As Mary Lou Gorno, chair of the Board of Trustees, introduced Marilou Denbo Eldred to the Saint Mary's College community, students, faculty and staff rose to their feet to greet her.
-Not only did she receive a standing ovation, but she also received numerous words of encouragement from the student body.
-Twas very impressed with Eldred's first speech to the stustent body.
-She seemed like... a leader I could go to with a concern.' ed about the Pen appointment of our - new president," said junior Amanda Howerton.
+By MELANIE GARMAN Saint Mary's Associate News Editor

+Bustling with anticipation, the students of Saint Mary's College packed into the O'Laughlin Audiorium Friday afternoon to hear the announcement of the College's 10th president.

+As Mary Lou Gorno, chair of the Board of Trustees, introduced Marilou Denbo Eldred to the Saint Mary's

+College communi- GTwas verv ty, students, faculty and staff rose to their feet to greet with Eldred's first her.
+Not only did speech to the stushe receive a standing ovation, dent body.
+She also seemed like ... a but she received numerous words of encour- leader I could go agement from the to with a concern.' student body.

+"I am very excited about the appointment of our

+new president," said junior Amanda Howerton.

-"I am very excit- "I feel she has a credible background, having been a part of the College of St. Catherine for 18 years, and I am sure her experience will carry on here at Saint Mary's," she added.
+I feel she has a credible background, having been a part of the College of St. Catherine for 18 years, and I am sure her experience will carry on here at Saint Mary's," she added.
 Eldred is the first lay woman to assume the Saint Mary's presidency.
-Students agree with the idea of Saint Mary's appointing a female president and are eager for her to assume her duties beginning June 1, 1997.
-Students are also pleased with Eldred's enthusiasm and approachability.
+Students agree with the idea of Saint Mary's appointing a female president and are eager for her to assume her duties beginning June 1, 1997 Students are also pleased with Eldred's enthusiasm and approachability.

-"I was very impressed with Eldred's first speech to the student body," said freshman Penelope Kitska.
+'I was very impressed with Eldred's first speech to the stu-dent body," said freshman Penelope Kitska.
 "She seemed very professional, yet down to earth; a leader I feel I could go to with a concern."
-Even though members of this year's graduating class will not get a chance to see Eldred in e action next fall, positive views were expressed by those students as well.
-"I am confident in her past experiences that she is the right person for the job," senior H e a t h e r Steinmiller stated. th a concern.'
-"If I could address one issue to Eldred, I would tell her how beneficial it would be to incorporate a women's issues class for all freshmen," Steinmiller added.
-Many issues will be addressed by Eldred throughout her presidency, including the challenge of fundraising, diversity issues and maintaining the strong academic program Saint Mary's is known for.
+Even though members of this year's graduating class will not get a chance to see Eldred in action next fall, positive views were expressed by those students as well.

+"I am confident in her past experiences that she is the right person for the job," senior Heather Steinmiller stated.
+"If could 1 address one issue to Eldred, I would Penelope Kitska tell her how beneficial it would be to incorporate a women's issues class for all freshmen,' Steinmiller added Many issues will be addressed by Eldred throughout her presidency, including the challenge of fundraising, diversity issues and maintaining the strong academic program Saint Mary's is known for.
 "I believe that Eldred has a big job ahead of her.
-However, with the strong interest she has in the student body, she will have no trouble being accepted into the Saint Mary's community, "Kitska said.
-Search continued from page 1 Patti Valentine received the phone call last Sunday night.
-As director of public relations for Saint Mary's College, she was one of the few people who knew before Thursday morning that a new president had been selected.
-The students, faculty and staff of the college were kept in the dark throughout the entire search process, mainly to ensure confidentiality on the candidates' behalf.
-However, the Board wished for the local Saint Mary's community to be made aware of the developments before the press and the outside world were informed.
-"Our goals were to make certain that the Saint Mary's community would hear prior to the media.
-The Board of Trustees asked us to do that."
-Valentine said.
-All Saint Mary's community members received letters from Gorno detailing Eldred's background and the reasons for her selection.
-Class of 2000 Applications for Committee Head positions can now be picked up in the Student Government Office.
-Applications are due back no later than 5:00 pm Wednesday, April 16 in the Freshman Class Council Box which is also located in the Student Government Office.
-Mother-daugher bonding
+However, with the strong interest she has in the student body, she will have no trouble being accepted into the Saint Mary's communi-Kitska said ty, "